 The course will run from Jul 21, 2015-to Aug 19, 2015 and is 100% online.
 I utilize our basic Blackboard system which is easy and straightforward to use and a robust learning system called McGraw-Hill’s Connect – which is paired with a very readable personal finance textbook.
 Students will work on a case solution that will require they examine various areas of personal financial planning concern for a family.

 There are no prerequistes for the course and therefore everyone –business and nonbusiness majors and nondegree seeking students are welcome.
 This is a course that might satisfy an elective (3 credits) or it may simply be a valuable self-improvement exercise for anyone who wants to ramp up their financial literacy and open up some options and strategies for financial security.
 I have received very positive feedback from this course.

-If you would like to read more about my professional background, my biographical sketch can be found here.
 I try to bring my own perspective to this course as someone who has not only been a full-time professor at UMass for 30 years, but has continued to consult and advise in the personal financial planning field.

 Just to be safe.
 Your info is safe with us.
 We do not sell nor share your information

 with anyone other than our great support team from UMass.
 By clicking "SUBMIT",

 I agree to receive emails, phone calls, and SMS/Text Messages from the University of

 Massachusetts at the numbers I provided (land and/or wireless), including calls or

 texts made using automated technology or prerecorded voice messages.